indykiss/DataStructures-Algos/Progress.md

 # December
 - Python
 - Leetcodes
-    - 5 easies to practice python
+    - 6 easies to practice python
 - KPI Builder: Done enough.
 Deployed, tested.
     - Prep for Qs and add a cache to speed up search
+- Moving
-- Moving + christmas + holidays. oof
+- Christmas + holidays. oof

 # November
 - Not a super productive studying month